itsjesushx/TheSushiRoles/README.md

 - Active Lover dies: "I wanted to get out of this toxic relationship anyways."
 - Passiv Lover suicide: "The love of my life died, thus with a kiss I die."
 - Lawyer client kills Lawyer: "My client killed me.
 Do I still get paid?"
-- Teamkill Team Jackal: "First they recruited me, then they killed me...
-BUT WHY?"
 - Teamkill Impostor: "I guess they confused me for the Spy, is there even one?"
 - Submerged o2-Kill: "Do I really need that mask for breathing?"
 - Warlock self kill: "MAYBE I cursed the person next to me and killed myself.
 Oops."